pachyderm/docs/content/latest/enterprise/auth/enterprise-server/register-cluster-via-helm.md

 ## Before You Start

 - You must have an [Enterprise license key](../../../)
-- You must have the Pachyderm Helm repo downloaded.
+- You must have the MLDM Helm repo downloaded.

 ## How to Register a Cluster